2013 Kia Optima Hybrid Performance

 Auto critics are disappointed with the 2013 Kia Optima Hybrid’s performance, saying it doesn’t drive as well as other hybrids because the transition between electric and gas power is more noticeable than they expect.
 The Optima Hybrid’s brakes are disliked for their numb pedal feel.

 - "… Optima is reasonably engaging to drive, though its handling is not as polished as the best in this class." -- Consumer Guide

 - "Drive it like a normal car and the gas engine comes into play with regularity, and it doesn't thrum to life as seamlessly as we've come to expect from modern hybrids.
 There's also a mild yet constant surging during part-throttle acceleration." -- Edmunds (2011)

 The Optima Hybrid has a 2.4-liter four-cylinder engine that produces 159 horsepower and an electric motor that makes 47 horsepower, for a combined 199 horsepower.
 The Kia Optima Hybrid has a six-speed automatic transmission that sends power to the front wheels.
 The EPA estimates the base Optima Hybrid LX will get 36/40 mpg city/highway, and the EX trim should achieve 35/39 mpg.

 Test drivers aren’t impressed with the 2013 Kia Optima Hybrid’s acceleration and power.
 They wish that the car’s hybrid powertrain had a smoother transition between gas and electric power.
-A few reviewers noticed a brief delay from the time they hit the gas pedal to when the engine actually delivers power, which they disliked, but this is common among hybrids.
+A few reviewers notice a brief delay from the time they hit the gas pedal to when the engine actually delivers power, which they dislike, but this is common among hybrids.